When I am explaining rotator cuff surgery to patients, one of the most common questions I get is, “How do you repair the tear?”

 My answer typically involves an explanation of some basics about rotator cuff tears:

-A recent study of over 1600 men and women in their 70’s and 80’s with mostly sedentary lifestyles aimed to examine whether a basic exercise program focused on lower body strength could help to maintain independent walking status in older adults.
+What a Large-Scale Study of Older Adults Found A recent study of over 1600 men and women in their 70’s and 80’s with mostly sedentary lifestyles aimed to examine whether a basic exercise program focused on lower body strength could help to maintain independent walking status in older adults.
+How the Exercise Program Was Structured … Read more

 “More money, more problems”The Notorious B.I.G.
 Single-Sport Specialization Is Driving the Problem Early sport specialization has been closely observed among higher-income youth athletes.
 Travel teams and select leagues are heavily participated in by families with the financial means to support them.
 Single-sport focus was found to correlate directly with increased injury rates.
 Year-round training in … Read more